Director of Research and Investigations

 - Supervise research and investigations staff in all locations; implement security protocols to ensure the safety of everyone working on the team; maintain a work culture that empowers and mentors staff to deliver outstanding work;

 - Develop, defend, monitor and manage department and individual research project budgets;

 - Ensure that PHR’s research findings are communicated effectively and with the highest ethical and editorial standards, through well-substantiated and compelling original reports, as well as opinion pieces, peer-reviewed articles in medical and legal journals, social media posts, and via other communications channels;

-- Serve on PHR’s leadership team, providing input on policy positions, advocacy and communication strategies, campaigns, and organizational management and administration;
+- Provide input on policy positions, advocacy and communication strategies, campaigns, and organizational management and administration;

 - Monitor global human rights issues and emerging conflicts; foster relationships with policy leaders, human rights organizations, academic institutions, donors, and others, in order to identify organizational opportunities;

 - Support fundraising for new research initiatives, coordinate closely with the Development department, meet current and prospective donors;